 How long will it take to cast my vote at a polling station?

 It should only take a few minutes to vote.
-We have put arrangements in place to help maintain social distancing within the polling station.
-This means you may have to queue to enter.
 If you are asked to queue, please be patient and we will work to enable you to vote as quickly as possible.

 If you are still in a queue waiting to vote at 10pm, you will be able to vote before the polls close.